ConnectedHomes/chaim/module/README.md

 'text' should be the returned text from a requests object.
 It should be convertable into json and then into a python dictionary.

+#### displayMyList()
+lists the current chaim credentials you hold, along with their expiration times.

+#### requestList()
+returns a list of all account ids and account names that chaim knows about

+#### deleteAccount(account)
+deletes the account credentials 'account' from the credentials file

+#### parkAccount(account)
+removes the account definition from the credentials file and stores it for later use in the chaim-parked accounts file

+#### unparkAccount(account)
+removes the account definition from the chaim-parked accounts file, adds it to the credentials file and renews the credentials for it.

+#### listParkAccounts()
+displays a list of parked accounts